-The National Office for Suicide Prevention will be responsible for leading:
+The National Office for Suicide Prevention is responsible for:

-- The development of a national outcomes framework for suicide prevention, which is informed by lived experience, and applied nationally and down to program & service level.
+- Leading the development of a national outcomes framework for suicide prevention, which is informed by lived experience, and applied nationally and down to program & service level.

 - Working with all jurisdictions to set priorities for suicide prevention research and knowledge sharing.